 In July, we took a family trip back to Kauai to have a memorial for my husband’s mother.
 Sean grew up on the island, so Kauai is a special place for everyone in his family.
 We brought her ashes out to the Na Pali coast and surrendered them to the waters along with flower leis.

-A couple days later, we would be back out on the waters but not in boat with an engine, but a kayak powered by our own bodies.
+A couple days later, we would be back out on the waters but not in a boat with an engine, but in kayaks!

 We met Miguel (Micco) at Kayak Kauai in Wailua at 6am and took the trip with his kayaks to Ke’e Beach at Haena State Park.

 I highly recommend his business as he has a passion for the ocean and love for Kauai.
 He has awesome stories to tell and will give you some good tips.
 We were lucky to have him pick us up at Polihale too.
 But our trip was going to be unguided as we just rented the kayaks from him.
 It was just me, Sean and our 2 friends, Kimberly and Ryan.
 They were so stoked at being on Kauai and doing this awesome adventure with us!

 So we had a great launch off the beach with clear skies and the wind at our backs.
 Could we not be luckier?
 The expanse of the ocean and the cliffs at our left were breathtaking.
 Since kayaks travel much slower than boats, we could take our time and appreciate the views.
 We passed Hanakapi’ai Beach.
 Most people end their day hike from Ke’e Beach and enjoy the waterfall.
 I’ve done that hike several times, even with a 4-month-old.
 It was fun to pass that beach and continue on without having to hike the entire Kalalau Trail!